vygr/ChrysaLisp/doc/INTRO.md

 make platforms
 ```

-Compile all platforms not just the current platform.
+Compile and build all platforms not just the current platform.

 You can use combinations if you like.
 Such as: